 On this memorable night, I prayed a little differently.
 I thanked Him for His mercy to see Art safely to Japan on the flight and that I know it was His hands that hold planes in the air and then I thanked Him for protecting lives through that earth quake.
 Then I reminded the Lord of the time He stood on the bow of a boat and commanded the wind and waves to “Be Still” and they obeyed Him.
 Knowing He has all power and authority and God has placed all things under His feet, I boldly made this request and said, “Lord Jesus will you please take your hand and push that typhoon back out to sea, spare lives, especially Art, and let Him come safely home to us?”
 And then I said, “Lord forgive me, you do not even have to lift a finger.
 You just say the word and the wave will obey you!”
 I got up feeling peace, because I had laid my burden at the feet of the Lord Jesus and all things are under His feet.
 (Ephesians 1:19-23)The next day Art called and I ask Him where he was and he said, “At the airport getting ready for his flight home.”
 I ask him, “Well what about the typhoon?”
 (Now Art had not yet been saved at this point) I will never forget what he said.
 He said, “The typhoon was moving towards Taiwan and then it turned and moved back out to sea.”
 When I hung up the phone, back to my knees I went, now in humble adoration and awe.
 Jesus actions’ bear witness to the fact that He is Creator God and still has all power and all authority in heaven and on earth!

-Recently, while I was studying through the book of Ezekiel a phrase kept leaping off the page at me, “Then you will know that I am the LORD.”
+Recently, while I was studying through the book of Ezekiel, a phrase kept leaping off the page at me, “Then you will know that I am the LORD.”
 This statement was always preceded by some action the Lord would take.
-Every ounce of faith I possess, was given to me by the Words of the Lord, followed by His revelation and fulfillment of what He has already said in His written Word.
-And that is how I know that He is God… The Great I am!
+Every ounce of faith I possess, was given to me by the Words of the Lord, followed by His revelation and fulfillment of what He has already said.
+And this is how I know that He is God… The Great I am!

 Ezekiel 34:30-31 (NASB)